Mohadu67/NutriForm-Vite/frontend/README.md

-# NutriForm Project
+# Harmonith Project

 ## Description
-NutriForm currently offers IMC and calorie calculators with a clean and user-friendly interface.
+Harmonith currently offers IMC and calorie calculators with a clean and user-friendly interface.
 It includes a dynamic exercise selection flow allowing users to choose exercise type, equipment, muscle group, and specific exercises.
 The app features exercise cards with popup details and a progress stepper to guide users through the process.
 The UI is styled using CSS modules with a mobile-first approach.

 ## Tech Stack